al-Nakba: the Palestinian "Catastrophe"

 books and videos

-The UN had no intervention force and was rendered impotent in the situation, but established the right of all refugees to return to their homes in the Universal Declaration of Human Rights in December 1948, applied specifically to the Palestinian refugees in UN Resolution 194 that same month.
+The UN had no intervention force and was rendered impotent in the situation, but established the right of all refugees to return to their homes in the Universal Declaration of Human Rights in December 1948, applied explicitly to the Palestinian refugees in UN Resolution 194 that same month.

 Demand Freedom, Justice and Equality in the Holy Land